-The goal of the program is for ELLs to become competent in listening, speaking, reading, and writing in English through the development in literacy and academic skills in the primary language and English.
+The goal of the program is for ELs to become competent in listening, speaking, reading, and writing in English through the development in literacy and academic skills in the primary language and English.
 Students receive bilingual instruction with the goal of exiting between two and five years.

-If the home language survey indicates a language other than English during the enrollment process, students are administered the oral language proficiency test and and the Language Proficiency Assessment Committee (LPAC) determines placement.
+If the home language survey indicates a language other than English during the enrollment process, students are administered the oral language proficiency test and the Language Proficiency Assessment Committee (LPAC) determines placement.

 This program is available at zoned campuses and open to all students who qualify as EL.
 The elementary schools zoned for the Transitional Bilingual Early Exit Program are Bonham, Branch, Crockett, Fannin, Henderson, Jones, Kemp-Carver, Navarro, Neal and Jane Long Intermediate School.